pivotal/docs-tap/authn-authz/pinniped-login.md

 # Login using Pinniped

-As a prerequisite, the administrator need to provide users access to resources via `rolebindings`.
+As a prerequisite, the administrator needs to provide users access to resources via `rolebindings`.
 It can be done with the `tanzu rbac` plug-in.
 See [Bind a user or group to a default role](binding.md).

 To login to your cluster by using Pinniped, follow these steps: